Customizing Vim

 • inoreabbrev @a always @()<CR>begin<CR>end<Esc>2k$ expand @a to the text as shown in the code snippet below

-• this one works best when you type @a followed by Esc key to place the cursor at the end of the first line
+• this one works best when you type @a followed by the Esc key to place the cursor at the end of the first line

 always @()